pchatham/Backup-GPObjects/README.md

 # Backup-GPObjects
-Powershell script to Backup Group Policy Objects for a Domain or Specific OU
+Powershell script to Backup Group Policy Objects for a Domain or Specific OU Backs up all Group Policy Objects linked to an OU, Sub-OUs or for the whole domain, Creating a named folder for each GPO, for easier analysis and importing.

 # Requirements
 - Powershell v4